 Learn about lighthouse codes, or have a print out of the lighthouse codes.

 Every lighthouse emits a distinctive series of flashes known as its “characteristic.”
 These flash sequences allow ship captains to time intervals between flashes so that they can identify lighthouses, using a publication called the Light List.
 This publication assigns a number to each lighted beacon and describes its identifying characteristics.
-Flash sequences include the following: fixed, occulting, flashing, isophase, group flashing, alternating, and Morse code
+Flash sequences include the following: fixed, occulting, flashing, isophase, group flashing, alternating, and Morse code.

 A fixed light is a light that shines continuously.
 An occulting light has longer periods of light than of darkness, while a flashing light has longer periods of darkness than of light.
 An isophase light has equal durations of light and darkness.
 A group flashing light has a specified number of regularly repeating flashes of light, while an alternating light shows light of different colors.
 Morse code shows short and long flashes that represent dots and dashes, respectively.
 These dots and dashes are grouped to represent code characters.